damarisbangean/paradigmsofglobalization/index.md

 ## **Research Questions**

-- **Question 1:** Have the topics of interest of the United Nations and World Bank changed between the second and the third wave of globalization?
+**Question 1:** Have the topics of interest of the United Nations and World Bank changed between the second and the third wave of globalization?
-- H0: No change can be observed.
+- **H0:** No change can be observed.
-- H1: There is a perceptible change between the second and third wave of globalization.
+- **H1:** There is a perceptible change between the second and third wave of globalization.

-- **Question 2:** If so, has the focus on international organizations changed from a pure economic focus to more a social economic focus?
+**Question 2:** If so, has the focus on international organizations changed from a pure economic focus to more a social economic focus?
-- H0: The observed change can not be interpreted as a shift from pure economic to social economic.
+- **H0:** The observed change can not be interpreted as a shift from pure economic to social economic.
-- H1: A change is observable from a purely economic focus (second wave) to a social economic focus (third wave).
+- **H1:** A change is observable from a purely economic focus (second wave) to a social economic focus (third wave).

+## **Tests & Analysis**

 - Network Mapping
 - Epic Epoch